How can we livestream worship legally? (Updated 2025)

 CCLI does not state it permits you to include pre-recorded copyrighted music performed entirely by you apart from an actual service of worship.
 CCS does explicitly permit this.
 Contact OneLicense for an interpretation of their rules if you intend to use pre-recorded copyrighted music you have performed in your livestreams or premieres.

-Any copyrighted music you want to include in your livestream must be performed by you unless the creator of the copyrighted music performance has stated it has released it for livestreaming.
+Any copyrighted music you want to include in your livestream must be performed by you unless the creator of the copyrighted music performance has stated it has released tha copyrighted performance for livestreaming.
 That a video or audio performance appears on YouTube or on another streaming platform does not mean you can use it in livestreamed worship.
 Without additional permissions, you cannot do so under any of these licenses.

 Other options